AndyTRY/Assembley-ShipGame/README.md

 ### Step 6: Play the game!
 The game should be showing on the Bitmap display.
-Click on the keyboard input box and control your shup with the W, A, S, D keys.
+Click on the keyboard input box and control your ship with W, A, S, D keys.
-On Game Over, Press P to restart.
+On Game Over, press P to restart.